 Ph.D. students should use CalCentral to complete a higher degree committee eform for their Application for Candidacy for the Doctoral Degree Plan B (from Graduate Division web site or Student Affairs Office) to apply for candidacy.
 Students are expected to complete all work necessary for formal advancement to candidacy within three months after the completion of the Qualifying Examination.
 A dissertation title and proposed committee must be submitted for approval at the time of advancement to candidacy.
 In consultation with the Guiding Professor, the student will select a dissertation title and identify at least two additional dissertation committee members.
 One of these must be a member of the Berkeley Academic Senate from outside ESPM.
 Obtain the necessary signatures and bring the form to the Student Affairs Office.
 The form should be filed no later than the beginning of the semester following the one in which the student passed the qualifying examination.

 Annual Review of Doctoral Candidates

 The Graduate Division requires that all doctoral students who have been advanced to candidacy meet annually with at least two members of the Dissertation Committee.
 The student must complete the online Academic Progress Report annual to collect data on what progress he/she has made toward the degree and what remains to be completed.
-A copy of the Annual Review Form should be sent to the Graduate Division Director of Academic Affairs; original is kept in the student’s file.
+An electronic copy of the Academic Progress Report is submitted to the Guiding Professor and Graduate Division and must be on file for each year the student has advanced.

 Normative Time to Degree